Syslifters/sysreptor/docs/docs/setup/plugins.md

 └── ...additional top-level files
 ```

-We recommend to create a parent directory that contains all your custom plugins (`custom_plugins`).
+We recommend to create a parent directory that contains all your custom plugins (e.g. `custom_plugins`).
 Plugin directories should contain a valid SysReptor plugin structure that can be loaded by the SysReptor core.
 Use [demoplugin](https://github.com/Syslifters/sysreptor/tree/main/plugins/demoplugin) as a starting point.